01 Apr IELTS Grammar Articles

 Note: NO other country takes no definite or definite article before them.
 For example, the India, the Germany, etc are wrong.

-5. Omission of Articles
+5. Omission Of Articles

 In some cases, articles are omitted from the preceding place of a noun.
 In such cases, the article is not present, but implied.
 Where do they appear?
 These omissions typically occur before abstract nouns, i.e., names of entities that cannot be touched or seen, but can only be felt.